HumbertoDiego/lidar-experiments/README.md

 ### Check LiDAR USB port

-Plug and unplug the LiDar from USB port to check if the device is been recognized.
+Plug and unplug the LiDAR from USB port to check if the device is been recognized.
 In general, when plugged it starts spinning.

 ```shell
 ubuntu@ubiquityrobot:~$ lsusb